UPRI-earthquake/upri-earthquake.github.io/doc/ringserver.md

        where token is a JWT of the client requesting WRITE permission, and size is the size of that token in bytes.

-    2. This provided token is forwarded by the RingServer to the `AuthServer`.
+    b.
+This provided token is forwarded by the RingServer to the `AuthServer`.
 The value of this config variable should be set in `ring.conf` and should be given the HTTPS address of the Authentication API from which the client and the RingServer are registered in.
-    3. In response, the AuthServer will handle the decoding and verification of the token, providing essential streamIDs and other relevant information associated with the token.
+    c.
+In response, the AuthServer will handle the decoding and verification of the token, providing essential streamIDs and other relevant information associated with the token.
 Subsequently, the RingServer will designate the client connection as a write-authorized connection, specifically granting write permissions on the mentioned streamIDs.

         ```bash
         /* Response schema of AuthServer, received by RingServer */